ammesonb/satisfactory-prod-tracker/README.md

 1. Click the green plus ("Add Factory") button in the bottom-right corner to begin.
 2. Enter a factory name and select an icon for it.
 3. Enter recipes either:
-   a.
-By hand, using a name and the quantity.
+   - By hand, using a name and the quantity.
-   b.
-Or, by importing from Satisfactory Tools.
+   - Or, by importing from Satisfactory Tools.
 4. Click "Add Factory" to save.

 NOTE: there are validations ensuring enough ingredients are available (excluding raw resources like ores and water), so recipe counts **do matter**.